tnear/sql/Having.md

 A `having` clause dictates that only rows should be returned when they meet the specified criteria.

-`having` is enforced after `group by` groups results into buckets. `having` filters out rows which do not meet the specified constraints.
+`having` is enforced *after* `group by` groups results into buckets. `having` filters out rows which do not meet the constraints.

-### Get albums with more than 25 songs
+### Get albums with between 26 and 60 songs

-First, this query must group by albumId so that all songs belonging to that ID are grouped together.
+First, this query must group by `albumId` so that all songs belonging to that ID are grouped together.
 Then, use `having` to filter for albums with between 26 and 60 songs.

 `> sqlite3 tutorial/media.db`
 ```sql